Ethiopia hero image

 • Visit the National Museum, Red Terror Martyrs’ Memorial, and Holy Trinity Cathedral for historical grounding.

-• Entoto mountain overlooks provide sunrise reflections and understanding of Emperor Menelik II’s legacy.
+• Entoto overlooks offer sunrise reflection and context on Emperor Menelik II's legacy.

 Lalibela Pilgrimage

-• Short flight from Addis (1 hr) delivers you to the rock-hewn church complexes.
+• A short flight from Addis (about 1 hour) brings you to the rock-hewn church complexes.

 • Guided visits to the Northern and Eastern church clusters, including Bet Giyorgis.